GorgiMitev/enumerables_microverse/README.md

 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.

+### Prerequisits

+- A computer with ruby installed.

 ### Setup